laurencelundblade/QCBOR/README.md

 heap memory.
 This will vary quite a bit by crypto library.
 Some may use malloc.
 Some may not.

-If only ECDSA is used, not RSA, in theory it is possible for the crypto library memory usage to be small because the keys and signatures are relatively small, but this depends on the crypto library.
+So far no support for RSA is available, but since the keys and signatures are much bigger, it will up the memory usage a lot and may require use of malloc.

-The standard OpenSSL library does use malloc.
+The OpenSSL library does use malloc, even with ECDSA.
+Another implementation of ECDSA might not use malloc, as the keys are small enough.

 ### Mixed code style
 QCBOR uses camelCase and t_cose follows